 Broad spectrum CBD takes both of the positives from full spectrum CBD and CBD isolate and combines them.

 Full spectrum CBD contains all the different molecules from hemp and is considered to be medicinally stronger than CBD isolate.
 CBD isolate has no THC so won’t cause you to fail a drug test.

 Broad spectrum CBD is the same as full spectrum CBD in that it contains all of the different molecules from hemp, except for THC.
 So, the benefits of the entourage effect can still be observed while not having to worry about failing a drug test.

-It is perfect for people who are looking for that peace of mind while being safe in the knowledge they are getting the most out of their CBD oil.
+It is perfect for people who are looking for that peace of mind while being safe in the knowledge they are getting the most out of their CBD oil or their hemp flower.